cgabriel5/nodecliac/README.md

 ## Registry

-Some CLI programs are more complicated than others and will require the need of additional custom script files.
-If this is the case, a command folder should be made under the following path: `~/.nodecliac/registry/COMMAND-NAME/`.
-For example, say we are creating an `.acmap` file for [yarn](https://yarnpkg.com/en/) and we need to run custom script files for a better tab-completion experience.
-These files should reside at `~/.nodecliac/registry/yarn/`.
-[See directory structure/files here](/resources/nodecliac).
+The registry (`~/.nodecliac/registry`) is where nodecliac's command completion packages live.
+All completion packages follow this form: `~/.nodecliac/registry/COMMAND-NAME/`.
+For example, [yarn's](https://yarnpkg.com/en/) completion package and its files will reside in `~/.nodecliac/registry/yarn/`.
+See yarn's completion package as well as other completion packages [here](/resources/nodecliac).

 <details><summary>Show directory structures.</summary>

-- Required directory base structure:
+- Required completion package directory base structure:

 ```
 ~/.nodecliac/